nplathe/pyJSON-Schema-Loader-and-JSON-Editor/README.md

 - `-i <path>`, `--input-directory <path>`
   - This parameter overwrites the last used directory.
 - `-v`, `--verbose`
   - If set, a log with date and time in the file name will be generated.
-Note that the corresponding log directory will only be created, if you attemt to create a log.
+Note that the corresponding log directory will only be created, if you attempt to create a log.

 ### Structure of the tool